The students’ health, and welfare are our top priority. Students can refer to the below sections for more useful information:

 Emergencies can occur at any time and can arise from a number of causes including fire, chemical spills, gas leaks, medical emergencies and physical threats.
 The University has in place a number of procedures to respond to emergency situations that might arise.
 The Emergency Response plan will provide you with the knowledge you need to stay safe.

 Responses are managed from the Security Services Control Room/ command room and overseen by the Emergency Response team (ERT).

 An emergency or crisis situation can arise with very little warning and could seriously impact on your safety on campus.
 With this in mind KU provides an emergency notification system that operates via mobile phone SMS/text.

-Staff and students are automatically registered to receive an SMS alert when emergenciesarise.
+Staff and students are automatically registered to receive an SMS alert when emergency situations arise.
 Please note there will be an annual test of the system for quality assurance purposes.

-Being KU student, you are required to report any hazard, accident, near miss and dangerous occurrence to EHSS department using the relevant form.
+Being KU student, you are required to report any hazard, accident, near miss and dangerous occurrence to EHS department using the below forms: